fianalins/congenial-goggles-2D-Sandbox/README.md

 Sometimes, when freezing an object, then selecting a different object, the frozen object will stay highlighted green even though it is not selected.

 To fix this, click the object again, then it will return to blue.

+### Wall Borders
+Probably due to the way I made it, the walls don't scale properly when pressing the maximize button.

+This works fine with resizing the window normally.

 ## Credit(s)
 Programmer - fianalins (me)